Ab Initio French – A Complete Guide

 Key Features of French Ab Initio Syllabus

-The course is designed to be taken over 2 years.
-In class, students will get to work with various authentic texts across the given themes and topics.
-At the same time, they are required to produce texts (both written and oral) that take into account the content of the curriculum as well as their personal interests.
+IB French Ab Initio lasts 2 years and 150 hours of teaching time.
+You will get to work with various authentic texts across the five prescribed themes and 20 topics.
+At the same time, you need to produce written and oral texts yourself reflecting the content of the curriculum and your personal interests.

 French Ab Initio Curriculum

-According to the International Baccalaureate diploma program subject brief, French Ab Initio themes and topics are:
+According to the International Baccalaureate diploma programme subject brief, French Ab Initio themes and topics are:

-1. Students familiarize themselves with various events, experiences, and journeys, as well as discuss and analyse those that affected their identity and personal transformation.
+• Experiences.
+Students familiarise themselves with various events, experiences, and journeys.
+Specifically, they discuss those that affected their identity and personal transformation.
 This theme is explored in the context of:

 • Festivals and celebrations.

-1. Social organization.
-This theme explores the ways people organize themselves in different environments (home, school, work, etc.), and the factors that affect them (such as cultural aspects, interests, place of living, etc.).
+• Social organisation.
+This theme explores the ways people organise themselves in different environments (home, school, work, etc.), and the factors that affect them (such as cultural aspects, interests, place of living, etc.).

 French food

-Paper 1 is focused on the assessment of productive skills.
-Students have to complete two writing assignments.
-Paper 1 brings a maximum of 30 marks, which is equal to 25% of the total mark.
+• Paper 1 assesses your productive skills within 1 hour.
+This means that you need to complete two writing assignments (each out of the choice of three).
+Each text that you need to write should be 75-150 words long.
+Paper 1 brings a maximum of 30 marks, which is equal to 25% of the total grade.

-Paper 2 assesses receptive skills and has listening and reading components.
-Listening awards up to 25 marks while reading brings a maximum of 40 marks.
-This means Paper 2 contributes 50% of the total mark.
+• Paper 2 assesses receptive skills and has listening and reading components.
+Listening awards up to 25 marks and is based on three audio passages.
+At the same time, reading introduces three written texts with a number of following questions and brings a maximum of 40 marks.
+This part of the examination lasts 1 hour and 45 minutes and contributes 50% to the total mark.

 Individual Oral (French IA)